Most businesses cannot be 100% in control of their supply chain.

 ShipBob offers Amazon-level outsourced fulfillment solutions, so you can leave your entire fulfillment process to the experts.
 You get to leverage our distributed network of fulfillment centers to store your inventory in, and let our professional fulfillment team handle everything from order receiving to picking and packing.

-With high order accuracy rates and fulfillment efficiency, your customers will receive precisely what they ordered quickly, while you monitor all orders, inventory levels, and key analytics from your ShipBob dashboard.
+With high order accuracy rates and fulfillment efficiency, your customers will receive precisely what they ordered in 2 days, while you monitor all orders, inventory levels, and key analytics from your ShipBob dashboard.
 The real-time visibility our software provides can even help you measure KPIs, and evaluate your suppliers using data tracked on your dashboard.

 If you’re interested in learning more about how ShipBob can partner with you to take more supply chain activities off your plate, click the button below.

 Here are answers to the top questions about supplier relationship management (SRM).

 Why is supplier relationship important?